 2018 Distinguished AlumNus

 Dr. Dominick D. Rolle, of Winston-Salem, N.C., has been named PVCC’s 2018 Distinguished Alumnus.
 Rolle was recognized at PVCC’s 45th Commencement Ceremony on May 11.
 Rolle, a Bahamian-American immigrant, joined the U.S. Navy at the age of 17.
 He served for six years before he was honorably discharged in 2003.
 He began attending PVCC shortly after, graduating with honors in 2006 with an associate degree in liberal arts.
 He went on to earn several academic degrees in English language and literature including a bachelor’s degree from the University of Virginia and both a master’s and doctoral degree from Emory University in Atlanta, Ga.
-He currently serves as an assistant professor of English and MBA candidate at Winston-Salem State University in North Carolina.
+He currently serves as an assistant professor of English at Winston-Salem State University and MBA candidate at Wake Forest University in North Carolina.

 “While pursuing my degree in liberal arts, I was impressed by PVCC’s support for veterans,” said Rolle of his time at PVCC.
 “I was equally impressed by the institution’s commitment to serving a diverse body of non-traditional students and the school’s dedication to providing a first-class education to a community of learners at an affordable price.
 Attending classes in the day and night, I found PVCC to be an incubator of dreams as each lesson, gleaned, became more priceless than the next.”